neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/escrow-buddy-reference.md

 > **Netflix Tech Blog:** [Read the announcement](https://netflixtechblog.com/escrow-buddy-an-open-source-tool-from-netflix-for-remediation-of-missing-filevault-keys-in-mdm-815aef5107cd)

-Escrow Buddy is maintained under the Mac Admins Open Source organization on GitHub — the same community home as Nudge, Munki, and other widely adopted Mac management tools.
+Escrow Buddy is maintained under the Mac Admins Open Source organization on GitHub, the same community home as Nudge, Munki, and other widely adopted Mac management tools.
 It is licensed under Apache 2.0.

 ---